chendrasena26/FBMessenger/README.md

 # Chatbot for Facebook Messenger
-personal project for Programming Laboratory 2
+Chatbot for checking lab reservation